Leifa129/PathFinderVisualizer/README.md

 What I need to do:
 - [x] Add automatic recomputation of the algorithm if start/end node is changed or if any walls are added.
 DONE
 - [ ] Add more path searching algorithms.
-- [ ] Tweak the randomized weighting to gain more varieties of best paths.
+- [x] Tweak the randomized weighting to gain more varieties of best paths.
 - [ ] Give option to generate a preset of walls.
 - [ ] Make the application more user friendly.
 - [ ] Possibly add explanations on how to use the program.
-- [ ] Add more styling, find suitable icons for the start and end node.
+- [ ] Add more styling, maybe find suitable icons for the start and end node.
 - [ ] Refactor and cleanup.
 - [x] Host the project on github.